webassets/GesturesofTime.gif

 webassets/meviv.jpg

-"Vivienne Thaul Wechter is an original, intense, expressively lyrical abstract painter possessed of an imagination tha sights the unusual... i am in full support of this project.
-Donna Cameron is a noted filmmaker, and it is important that this film is made." -Henry Riseman, Director, Museum NECCA
+"Vivienne Thaul Wechter is an original, intense, expressively lyrical abstract painter possessed of an imagination tha sights the unusual...
+I am in full support of this project.
+Donna Cameron is a noted filmmaker, and it is important that this film is made." -Henry Riseman, Director, Museum NECCA.

 "Were Vivienne Wechter a literal or realistic artist the word people would be sorely tempted to put the substance of her communication into words, to see her pictures in terms of words alone.
 But luckily she is not a realistic artist, she is an extremely subtle abstractionist.
 As such, she is a most proper stimulant.
 Though it is well knowthat she has an extraordinary gift for words, she is also able to broadcast to us from areas where words are of no avail.
 For she has learned the silent language of the artists well.
 She is highly skilled in the complexities of color, light, line and form and understands the power of their impact on the eye and mind.
-And what is more, her wordless messages come to us through the medium of a vital and abundant talent." -The late Robert Beverly Hale, Curator, American Paintings and Sculpture, The Metropolitan Museum of Art, NY
+And what is more, her wordless messages come to us through the medium of a vital and abundant talent." - Robert Beverly Hale, the late Curator, American Paintings and Sculpture, The Metropolitan Museum of Art, NY.